sharetribe/flex-docs/src/docs/the-new-sharetribe/the-new-sharetribe-transactions/default-transaction-process-options/index.md

 ### 1. Purchasing a product as a buyer

-The New Sharetribe marketplaces can be used as product marketplaces as well.
+Sharetribe marketplaces can be used as product marketplaces as well.
 It is possible to make purchases of different types and quantities, such as an order of one or more t-shirts, or digital files.
 In the example below, which is a bike selling marketplace, we assume that the users are already logged in.

 In cases where there's only one item in stock, a buyer can purchase it instantly by clicking the "Buy Now" button (1).
 If the item only has one